arthurpedri/voga-vault/Code/Rust Variables.md

 - `let` is used to declare variables
 - `mut` is used to make a variable *[[Mutability|mutable]]*
 - Type can be declared after the variable name
+- Prefixing with an underscore will silence the unused variable warning
 ### Shadowing
 You can declare a new variable with the same name as a previous variable, here we can say **the first one is shadowed by the second one.**
 ```rust